TikTok Shadow Ban Explained: What It Is, and How to Fix It

 If you think you’ve been shadow-banned on TikTok, here’s what you can do:

-Look at your videos and see if any might break TikTok’s rules.
-If you find any, delete them or change them. - Stop Using Banned Hashtags
+Look at your latest posts and see if anything might break TikTok’s rules.
+If you find something risky, remove it carefully.
+Try not to delete too many videos at once. - Stop Using Risky Hashtags

 How to Avoid a TikTok Shadow Ban?